zurichat/zc_plugin_company_holiday_calendar/README.md

 # Backend framework used
 * Django.
 * Django rest framework.
-# Steps to install virtualenv
+# Steps to install virtualenv for for backend:
 * Browse to the calendar_backend folder.
 * type pip install virtualenv to install virtualenv
 * type virtualenv venv to create venv folder